 Ssangyong E100 (codename) teasers & preliminary information

+The upcoming electric SUV takes a new route to body design and uses different materials for maximum efficiency, SsangYong said while releasing renders last year.
 A voluminous yet aerodynamic outline is used and styling is adopted for urban driving.
 Improving energy efficiency is a hood made using aluminium and a closed radiator grille among other changes to decrease weight, improve aerodynamics and enhance the car’s centre of gravity.

 Ssangyong ‘Korando e-Motion’ could be the final name of the E100

-Ssangyong is claimed to have completed the registration of the name and is in the final stages of testing and development.
+SsangYong’s first fully-electric model is named the Korando e-Motion, Korean auto site AutoHerald reported in May last year.
+Ssangyong is claimed to have completed the registration of the name.
 The design prototype e-SIV presented at the Geneva Motor Show 2018 articulated the future of the Ssangyong electric SUV with a closed-off grille lined with a connected chrome bar and a horizontally styled ‘intake’ flanked by lamps with a blueish hue.
-These styling changes will set the Korando e-motion apart from the ICE-powered variant.
+These styling changes will set the Korando e-motion apart from the ICE-powered variant, it said.

 Inside, the e-Motion will feature a 10.25-inch fully digital instrument cluster, Level 2.5 autonomous driving functionality and IoT features.
 The C-segment electric SUV, as per AutoHerald, will have a range of over 400 km and driven by a single motor.

 ‘MESMA’ power for the Mahindra eXUV300 & Ssangyong E100